 Michael D. DiSanto has served as our Senior Vice President, Chief Administrative and Legal Officer and Secretary since April 2015.
 Prior to joining us, Mr. DiSanto was a partner at the law firm Bingham McCutchen LLP from 2013 to 2014.
 From 2010 to 2013, Mr. DiSanto was a partner at the law firm Dinsmore & Shohl LLP.
-From 2008 to 2010, Mr. DiSanto was a partner at the law firm Reed Smith.
-Mr. DiSanto received a B.A. from Vanderbilt University and his J.D. from Santa Clara University School of Law.
+From 2008 to 2010, Mr. DiSanto was a partner at the law firm Vanderbilt University and his J.D. from Santa Clara University School of Law.